 Most business structures are treated as pass-through entities by default.
 The only type of business entity that isn’t automatically regarded as a pass-through entity is a C corporation.
 Every type of LLC or partnership, as well as sole proprietorships, will be treated as a pass-through entity by default.

-Single-member LLCs are regarded as sole proprietorships because a sole proprietor essentially runs them, and multi-member LLCs are treated as partnerships and subject to partnership taxes.
+Single-member LLCs (also called owner LLCs or an LLC with one member) are regarded as sole proprietorships because a sole proprietor essentially runs them, and multi-member LLCs are treated as partnerships and subject to partnership taxes.
+Limited liability companies offer flexibility that makes them attractive to many business owners, whether you’re forming an LLC today or evaluating existing structures.

 S corporations are slightly different.
 An S corp isn’t technically a business structure — it’s a tax classification.
 All businesses have the option of electing to be taxed as an S corporation if they meet the necessary criteria.
-Many flow-through entities choose to be taxed as an S corporation for its potential tax benefits.
+Many eligible flow-through entities—such as LLCs—choose to be taxed as an S corporation for its potential tax benefits.

-What Is an S Corporation and How Does It Work?
+What Is an S Corporation and How Does LLC Work With This Election?

 Profits are divided and passed through every member of the corporation.
-You can utilize every tax credit and tax deduction you’re eligible to use on your personal income tax return for your share of income.
+You can generally claim eligible credits and deductions on your personal tax return (Form 1040) for your share of income.
 Up to 100 individual income tax returns will be filed, and each person will pay income tax or receive a refund if eligible based on tax filing requirements.

-A C corporation can elect to be taxed as an S corporation in order to become a pass-through entity.
-Entities that are already considered pass-through entities can elect to be taxed as an S corporation to create more substantial tax savings on self-employment taxes.
+An eligible C corporation can elect to be taxed as an S corporation in order to become a pass-through entity.
+Some eligible pass-through entities—such as LLCs—can elect to be taxed as an S corporation to reduce self-employment tax exposure.

-Corporations that elect to be taxed as S corporations can prove eligibility and file a separate tax election form with the IRS stating their preferred tax status.
+Corporations that elect to be taxed as S corporations can prove eligibility and file a separate tax election form with the IRS stating their preferred IRS tax classification.
+You’ll also need proper tax IDs before making this election.

 What Is the Difference Between a Disregarded Entity and a Pass-Through Entity?